Project title: Microbial Stowaways: Exploring Shipwreck Microbiomes in the Deep Gulf of Mexico

-Archeological investigation of these two sites and sample collection will take place during a research expedition from June 24thto July 3th, 2019 on board USM’s RV Point Sur.
-During this 9-day research cruise we will use the remotely operated vehicle (ROV) Odysseus to explore these shipwrecks, discover their cultural history, and collect samples to reveal the diversity of microbiological life around 19th century wooden shipwrecks.
-We will also deploy seafloor lander experiments to research how biofilms form on artificial reefs in the deep-sea, and how microorganisms are transported in across space and time.
+Archeological investigation of these two sites and sample collection took place during a research expedition from June 24thto July 3th, 2019 on board USM’s RV Point Sur.
+During this 9-day research cruise we used the remotely operated vehicle (ROV) Odysseus to explore these shipwrecks, discover their cultural history, and collect samples to reveal the diversity of microbiological life around 19th century wooden shipwrecks.
+We also deployed seafloor lander experiments to research how biofilms form on artificial reefs in the deep-sea, and how microorganisms are transported across space and time.

 - Explore the role of shipwrecks in seafloor microbial biogeography.

 - Design and test computational tools that use the biological character of shipwrecks to support future discoveries

 Two publications resulting from this work are now available:

 Hamdan LJ, Hampel JJ, Moseley RD, Mugge RL, Ray A, Salerno JL, Damour M (2021) Deep-sea shipwrecks represent island-like ecosystems for marine microbiomes.
 ISME J. doi: 10.1038/s41396-021-00978-y

 Hampel JJ, Moseley RD, Mugge RL, Ray A, Damour M, Jones D, Hamdan LJ (2022) Deep-sea wooden shipwrecks influence sediment microbiome diversity.
 Limnol.
 Oceanogr. doi: 10.1002/lno.12008